KKStudLab/cryptit/README.md

 ```

 ### Encryption mode
-For encrypt files on your PC open terminal and type following command use -e option and put just path to target file or directory.
+To encrypt files on your PC open terminal and type following command, use -e option and put just path to target file or directory.
 ```
 root@kali:~/Pictures$ cryptit -e .
 [*] Start time: 2017-09-05_21-36-30